phoenixfeder/fc-com/TestPlan.md

 ### 9.2 Base Software Elements in the Test Environment

-The following base software elements are required in the test environment for this Test Plan.
+The following table shows all software used in our testing process.

 | Software Element Name | Type and Other Notes                            |
 | --------------------- | ----------------------------------------------- |